 More: Visit the Younger Kids classroom pages

-Younger Kids at Rivendell encompasses Pre-K through 1st grades.
+Younger Kids at Rivendell encompasses Pre-K through 1st grade.
 The Younger Kids program at Rivendell is designed to meet the individual needs of every student.
 We believe that children learn at different rates and that students should be taught in ways that are appropriate to their own learning styles and needs.
 Like the rest of Rivendell, Younger Kids classrooms are comprised of students of mixed ages.
 This gives our students the opportunity to learn from their peers and to help other children as well.
 Learners become teachers at Rivendell.

 Our Younger Kids program is designed to stimulate the learner in every child.
 A one-on-one approach to teaching is employed to ensure that each child is being challenged.
 A good deal of our time each day is spent on reading, writing, and math, but our program goes far beyond these important foundations of learning.
 Younger Kids at Rivendell also participate in art, music, PE, Spanish, and technology which all contribute to the varied education that children receive.
 Additionally, science and social studies units are incorporated throughout the school year.

 The learning in Younger Kids extends beyond the classroom.
 A whole child approach is paramount to the Younger Kids program.
 We believe that kids need to play so we incorporate several blocks of playtime into our daily schedule.
 During these times we help kids develop a strong sense of responsibility, independence, self-esteem, and empathy.
 In our safe environment children are taught how to take an active role in resolving problems with their friends.
 The social skills learned in these interactions may be the most important lessons students learn.

 Our overall goal in Younger Kids is to build a community of happy, successful, independent, and responsible learners.